digitalrebar/doc/deployment/install/quick.rst

    #.
 Select desired nodes and set their roles in the deployment.
 The defaults are safe here.
    #.
 Review the JSON that will be submitted to direct the install.
 The JSON can be edited by clicking the pencil icon in the top right corner.

 #.
-Watch Digital Rebar build the cluster from the Matrix tab on the Deployment page or from the Annealer button in the top right corner.
-For more on the Matrix tab and the Annealer, see :ref:`ux_deployment` and :ref:`ux_annealer` respectively.
+Watch Digital Rebar build the cluster from the Deployment page or from the Annealer button in the top right corner.
+For more on the Deployment page and the Annealer, see :ref:`ux_deployment` and :ref:`ux_annealer` respectively.
 #.
 Login to the cluster from the Master Node using ``https://[ip of master]/ui`` (admin/changeme)

    #.
 Get the IP of the manager from Nodes and look for the address of the node that is assigned as the cluster-master.